StRaToX123/UWPVoxelConeTracing/README.md

 # Running the prebuild version
 UWP apps are not like your typical .exe apps, there is no installer per se, <br />
 instead you get them from the windows store.
 Development builds of UWP apps can <br />
-still be shared but the way you deployed them on the user's machine is a bit unusual.
+still be shared but the way you deploy them on the user's machine is a bit unusual.

 The project comes with a prebuild x64 release version of the app.
 In order to run it, you will have to do the following: